MYOFASCIAL RELEASE (MFR)

 Myo means muscle and Fascia means connective tissue.
-Fascia is like your internal “Spider-man” webbing.
-Fascia holds your body together, giving it shape and protecting it against trauma.
+Fascia is your internal “Spider-man” webbing, and your body together, giving it shape and protection against trauma.
 Fascia covers every muscle fiber, encases all joints and supports your organs in their place.
-There is no beginning or end, which means that restriction, trauma or injury on one part of the fascia system can literally affect the entire body.
-The good news is – this also works in reverse!
-Release even a small area of restricted fascia and the entire body can respond in profound ways.
+There is no beginning or end to fascia, which means restriction, trauma or injury on one part of the fascia system can affect the whole body.

 Myofascial Release FAQ’s

 How does Myofascial stretching differ from traditional stretching?

 Traditional stretching typically involves stretching a muscle over a joint and maintaining the stretch for a brief period of time (15-30 seconds).
 With traditional stretching only the muscle and elastic tissue are lengthened and the firmer, collagen component of our connective tissue remains unchanged.
 Results are therefore partial and temporary.
 Research has shown that despite people being diligent about regular stretching for years, they still feel stiff and are prone to injury.

 Myofascial Stretching differs from conventional stretching in 3 primary ways